 The curtain is both material and immaterial as a device that shimmers between this dance and story plot that expands the stage into a more unpredictable direction as we try to follow on with the show.
 It propels us, sustains the emotion, or disrupt our experience when the props and setting starts to change around us.

 Curtain as an online presence moves beyond a literal boundary - it is a way to frame different conditions, realities, and methods for us to look at issues unfolding as the pandemic affects us all.

-The interstices separating the boundary of screen and image is blurred further as we rely more on platforms online - and so we look to a diverse community of critical thinkers, artists, communities, collectives, personalities, and other engaged practitioners we can gather conversations and contributions around the world that shift between new understandings, movements, speeches, and gestures that unfold in a series of daily episodes available online, which will be based around four themes: End Time Super Topic, Processed Goods, the Disintegrating Image, Identity X.
+The interstices separating the boundary of screen and image is blurred further as we rely more on platforms online - and so we look to a diverse community of critical thinkers, artists, communities, collectives, personalities, and other engaged practitioners we can gather conversations and contributions around the world that shift between new understandings, movements, speeches, and gestures that unfold in a series of daily episodes available online.

 "Curtain" is a long term research based project since 2020 onwards.
-RAM will developt the project together with the collaborators.
+RAM will develop the project together with the collaborators.
 The outcome will be delivered in different formats.

 for “framing” domestic life and social spaces.